This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 Students will have a metro pass that will give them unlimited access to public transportation (buses, metro, tramways) anywhere in Lyon and the surrounding area.

 Students register for their courses at the home campus.
 See your study abroad advisor for course offering.
-Students will take a total of 3 classes including a French Language and Culture class and two other courses offered by faculty from WA community colleges.
+Students will take a total of 3 classes with 15 credits load.
+All students will register a French Language class.

-- 2nd and 3rd courses totaling 10 credits are offered by Prof. Alexis Nelson as follows:
+- 2nd and 3rd courses totaling 10 credits are chosen from courses taught by the following faculty members:

-If the program enrolls more than 25 participants, students can also register for the following courses from Dr. Karen Champagnie Alman:
+If the program enrolls more than 28 participants, students can also register for the following courses from Prof. Kyle Barber

 This is an academic program and students are expected to enroll in a full-time course load (15 credits).
 Failure to participate in the academic coursework may result in dismissal from the program.
 Students are encouraged to make the most of their classroom learning as it will enhance understanding of all the local area has to offer.